yoelmatveyev/Fireworld/Other_rules.md

 The survival rule ensures that all Conway's GOL still lifes work in this rule too (in 3 possible color phases).
 Many more still lifes are available; some appear naturally.
 This rule is abundant with a rich variety of natural orthogonal ships moving at the speed of light, rakes, puffers, 2 different c/1 replicators and breeders.
 Patterns tend to explode, but not chaotically; evolving networks of interacting infinitely growing replicators resemble Morse code.

 THere are oscillators of many small even periods, many spaceships, puffers, rakes, breeders, some guns.
 Quite a few simple replicator-based oscillators have exorbitant periods well over 10e8.

+# Lace

+## Invented by Yoel Matveyev in September 2020

+Another simple way to have c/1 spaceships without complete chaos, besides Generations rules like Fireworld or above-explained the cyclical rules is to "cut" the rule's totalitistic behavior.
+One such rule is **B2ae/S1e3y5**, which I call **Lace**, because it tends to explode into infinite, but not chaotic fractal structures that resemble sophisticated lace-like ornaments.
+The same happens to many other rules that contain B2ea, including plain B2ea/S, but this rule has extremely simple and easily controllable guns (the most basic one made of just 2 cells), which appears naturally as parts of rakes and puffers.